 - Presentation from our April 2018 technical roadshow - slides 16-23 explain the SFTP.

 Note: the SFTP specifications are not forms to fill out – they are instructions for how to configure the data file.
-If you are a certifier or do not have expertise in software development, forward the documents without alteration to your IT/ software provider.
+If you do not have expertise in software development, forward the documents without alteration to your IT/ software provider.

 You will initially be given access to a testing environment to make sure you transfer data without errors, before you can send data to the production environment.